Philliple/Money-management-software/README.md

 [This code is in C++ and was made using visual studio as a compiler.]

-[If you only want to code file than you should just down the file named Bankapp.sln]
+[If you only want the code file than you should just download the file named Bankapp.sln]

 [Disclaimer: This application is still under development so a compiler is needed to run it in console32.There are no finalized stable version produced yet.]